An Awesome Garden Route Itinerary (with Cape Town)

 The first time I travelled the Garden Route we did the round trip from Cape Town.
 The second time I went, we started in Cape Town and ended in Port Elizabeth (our international flights went in and out of Johannesburg and then we took internal flights to and from Cape Town and Port Elizabeth).
 The third time, we did a round trip from Cape Town again.

-I was asked, in the comments below, does it matter which side of the road you’re on for the views?
-And in my opinion… no, not really!
 The road is on the coast in some places but inland in a lot of places too.
+It’s not quite like roadtripping on the PCH in California.
 So I don’t think that being on the coastal side (remember they drive on the left in SA) has any major advantages.

 To be honest, it doesn’t really matter which way you go.
 It’s all amazing!